octoshrimpy/goblins_heart/_meta/from_other_places.md

 ## from logseq
 * todo
   * menus
     * simple menu placeholder
     * move PC behind world tiles
   * create underground background
   * better jump sound
   * interactive menus
     * door
     * chest
     * npc
   * Ambient noise
     * single note a la BoTW piano runs
     * night time
       * chitchat of foxes
       * distant grunt of bears foraging
     * caves
       * drip
       * add other cave noises here
       * footsteps?
   * better tiles for breaking world
     * world edit mode?
       * show preview
       * two buttons for the two available tiles you can modify
       * show what buttons to press to interact
       * building
         * show preview of block to be placed
         * show button to press to place it at location
   * later
     * enter top down rooms
       * tileset
       * spritesheet

+* games tolook for inspiration
+  * ZERO Sievert
+    * procedural generation
+      * choose a biome,gen from there
+    * biomes have their own l oot, buildings, zones, mechanics
+    * hard in a fair way
+      * on death, only lose what you picked up on mission
+      * respawn at beginning of mission: same time, inv, no loss
+    * progression at home hub
+      * different action against homebase NPCs
+      * player chooses own missions, areas, timescale, everything

 ---